ng-log/ng-log/docs/flags.md

-If the Google gflags library isn't installed, you set flags via environment variables, prefixing the flag name with `GLOG_`, e.g.,
+If the Google gflags library isn't installed, you set flags via environment variables, prefixing the flag name with `NGLOG_`, e.g.,

 !!! example "Activate `logtostderr` without gflags"
     ``` bash
-    GLOG_logtostderr=1 ./your_application
+    NGLOG_logtostderr=1 ./your_application
     ```

 The following flags are most commonly used: